modelflows/modelflowsapp/software/index.md

 ---
 layout: page
 title: Software
-subtitle: Interactive notebooks, application workflows, databases, and open-source tools
+subtitle: An open-source ecosystem of software, applications, datasets, and tutorials for complex dynamical systems.
 ---

 Welcome to the ModelFLOWs Software Hub.
 This is the main umbrella for all our open science engineering tools, models, and datasets.